nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 ```
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```

 - you will be asked to review the license.
-Hit return key and scroll through.
+Hit `RETURN` key and scroll through.

 - you will be asked if you accept the license terms.
 Type `yes`.

 - Miniconda will be installed in the location printed on the screen.
-Hit return key to confirm.
+Hit `RETURN` key to confirm.

 - Miniconda will now be installed.
 This takes a few minutes to complete.
 The progress will be displayed in the Terminal window.

 - you will be asked if you wish the installer to initialize Miniconda3 by running conda init.
 Type `yes`.

-- for changes to take effect, close and re-open Terminal window.
+- for changes to take effect, `exit` and re-open Terminal window.

 ### d.
 Verify that you can run conda
 - now, when you re-open Terminal, the command prompt will start with `(base)`, indicating that you are in the base conda environment.
 It will look something like this: